Consumers now expect healthcare services to be accessible at the time and manner most convenient and safe for them.

 Source: EL Passion "Digital Health 2021: Impact of COVID-19 on Healthtech"

-In developing medical and clinical software solutions, providers must recognize key trends and challenges in digital transformation for the healthcare sector.
+In developing custom medical software, and clinical software solutions, providers must recognize key trends and challenges in digital transformation for the healthcare sector.
 We present you a guide to 2023 custom healthcare software development in light of trends and challenges in the healthcare sector today.

-Trends in healthcare digitization
+Trends in healthcare software development

 Digitalization of workflows and patient care has been a recurring theme in the healthcare industry for the past few years.
 The growing interest in digital disruption within the sector can be partly attributed to how digital tools are being applied to evolving care models.
 Here are the key trends to watch out for in the digitization of the healthcare market for 2023.